akbartus/Handwriting-Recognition-in-VR/README.md

 It is definitely possible to add other ML language models and therefore do handwriting recognition in that language.
 Soon will add new language model.
 In addition, will be providing small tutorial on how to train own model.

 ### **Tech Stack**
 Handwritten text recognition is powered by AFrame, Three.js and OpenCV.js and Tensorflow.js.
 It uses updated/modified <a href="https://github.com/marlon360/whiteboard-vr">texture painter component</a>, which is part of Whiteboard VR by Marlon Lückert.
-It also includes some references to the code written by Chen Yu Ho's <a href="https://github.com/ChenYuHo/handwriting.js">Handwriting.js repository</a> (specifically related to API endpoint use).
+It also includes some references to the code written by Chen Yu Ho's <a href="https://github.com/ChenYuHo/handwriting.js">Handwriting.js repository</a>, specifically related to API endpoint use.

-To learn more about OpenCV.js and its various uses, please refer to another repository: https://github.com/akbartus/OpenCV-Examples-in-JavaScript.
+To learn more about OpenCV.js and its various uses, please refer to: https://github.com/akbartus/OpenCV-Examples-in-JavaScript.
+To see another creative use of drawing in web VR, please refer to: https://github.com/akbartus/VR-Doodle-Painter.

 ### **Demo**
 The repository contains the following implementations/demos: